oroinc/documentation/backend/setup/demo-environment/azure.rst

    .. image:: /img/backend/setup/azure/search.png
       :alt: OroCRM VM or OroCommerce VM in Azure Marketplace search dropdown

-2. Once you selected the type of the application to deploy, click **GET IT NOW** under the application logo on your left.
+2. Once you select the application type to deploy, click **GET IT NOW** under the application logo on your left.
 3. In the pop-up dialog, select the software plan -- an instance with or without demo data.
-The application with demo data provides all the necessary information for you to test the application, such as a preconfigured list of customers, products, submitted orders, quotes, the structured master and web catalogs.
+The application with demo data provides all the necessary information for you to test the application, such as a preconfigured list of customers, products, submitted orders, quotes, the structured master, and web catalogs.

    .. image:: /img/backend/setup/azure/software-plan.png
-      :alt: Select the software plan pop up dialog
+      :alt: Select the software plan pop-up dialog

 4. Click **Continue**.

    You are redirected to Azure Portal to complete the installation.
    At this point, you are asked to log into Azure Portal if you have not already done so.

-5. Once again, select the type of the application to deploy.
+5. Once again, select the type of application to deploy.

 6. Click **Create**.